 Algorithms vs. Elbow Grease.

 If you pay attention to the news these days, you’ll start seeing more and more things happening which can be defined as the battle between algorithms and elbow grease.
 In many ways, I believe this conflict is becoming the defining juxtaposition of our times; comparing the effects of strenuous physical exertion to formulaic solutions, generally facilitated by computers.
-Or, in other words, the battle between the good old way or the new ways.
+Or, in other words, the battle between getting things done the good old school way or the new ways.

 Elbow Grease: “Strenuous physical exertion.”